Making Sense of Communities of Arms

 Methodology

-This question will be answered through a comparative and multiscalar analysis of such communities and their members in Brazil, Germany, and South Africa, as well as global communities, such as international disarmament organisations.
+This question will be answered through a comparative and multiscalar analysis of such communities and their members in Brazil, Germany, and South Africa, and global communities, such as international disarmament organisations.

 Due to the highly embodied, sensational, and affective nature of firearms, ARMIES will use a multisensorial ethnographic approach that comprises ethnographic methods that explicitly target the senses.
 This approach prioritises embodied experiences, perceptions, and processes of knowledge making.